WARP4dot52/lambda/poincare/doc/simplification.md

 ### Effects

-Using Expand and Contract formulas, Advanced reduction tries to transform the expression, and call systematic reduction at each steps.
+Using Expand and Contract formulas, Advanced reduction tries to transform the expression, and call systematic reduction at every steps.

 <details>